anywhichway/josedb/README.md

 # Release History (Reverse Chronological Order)

+2024-02-07 0.0.2-b Enhanced documentation.
+Added start script for `http-server`.

-0.0.1-b 2024-02-06 BETA Initial public release.
+2024-02-06 0.0.1-b BETA Initial public release.
 Password validation to ensure length, etc. is yet to be implemented.
 Unit tests are not yet in place.
 BETA will be exited when password validation is in place, test coverage exceeds 90%, all tests pass and there has been community feedback.